kodymoodley/defeasibleinferenceplatform/README.md

 Steps:

-1. Get a copy of the example code:
+1. Get a copy of the code:

         git clone https://github.com/kodymoodley/defeasibleinferenceplatform.git